paraswap/paraswap-sdk/README.md

 ```

 ## Playground
-Interact with the ParaSwap SDK in CodeSandbox playground [here](https://codesandbox.io/s/gallant-flower-7yuker)
+Interact with the ParaSwap SDK in a CodeSandbox playground [here](https://codesandbox.io/s/gallant-flower-7yuker)

 ## Bundle Optimization
-For bundle-size savvy developers, you can construct a lightweight version of this sdk to bring only the functions you need.
+For bundle-size savvy developers, you can construct a lightweight version of the SDK and bring only the functions you need.

-For e.g. for fetching rate and allowance only
+e.g. for only getting rates and allowances:

 ```typescript
 import { constructPartialSDK, constructFetchFetcher, constructGetRate, constructGetAllowance } from '@paraswap/sdk';